zaps166/QMPlay2/README.md

 ##Hardware acceleration

-QMPlay2 supports hardware video decoding.
-Currently it works only on X11 (Linux/BSD) via VDPAU and VA-API.
-Hardware acceleration is disabled by default.
+QMPlay2 supports hardware video decoding: CUVID (NVIDIA only), VDPAU/VA-API (X11, Linux/BSD only).
-You can enable it in "Settings->Playback settings" - move proper decoder on decoders list to the top and then apply settings.
+Hardware acceleration is disabled by default, you can enable it in "Settings->Playback settings":
+- move hardware accelerated decoder on decoders list to the top,
+- apply settings.

 VDPAU and VA-API decoder uses its own video output, so OpenGL features and CPU filters won't work.
+CUVID uses OpenGL2 video output, so OpenGL features are available, but CPU filters won't work.

-VDPAU and VA-API has its own deinterlacing filters.
+VDPAU, VA-API and CUVID has its own deinterlacing filters.
 Their settings are available in "Settings->Video filters".

 H.264 lossless movies (CRF 0 or QP 0) might not be properly decoded via VDPAU and VA-API.